Basic Lesson Plan For Optimising Your Online Lesson on ClassDo

 You can scan hardcopies of notes and readings (or skip the printing process altogether) and upload them under the Content tab.
 Students can enter the room under Work on my own mode before the lesson to do pre-lesson reading, or even annotate and write down their thoughts/ questions about it!

 It is also convenient as you do not need to send them materials individually or give them the hardcopy in person.
-If possible. save Word files and Powerpoint slides as PDF files before uploading.
+Remember to save Word/Excel/Powerpoint files as PDFs before uploading.

 Prepare the Whiteboard / Typepad